marcanthonyconcepcion/MarcGoLangTestDrivenDevelopmentDemo/README.md

 Go actually opens my eyes and expands my mind on exploring a different paradigm of coding better without sacrificing basic principles of good programming.

 There is a big promise on Go lang.
 As a programming language made by Google, I expect lots of support and an instant wealth of frameworks and modules that would quickly promote the use of this young language.

+Finally, my advice to you all using some Filipino Tagalog words:

+# GO lang ng GO!